-Persistent inflammation results in fibrosis (formation of scar-like 'fibrous' tissue), poor digestion and absorption may also result.
+It is the leading cause of chronic vomiting and diarrhea in cats.
+It can affect cats of any age although is seen more frequently in middle-aged to older cats.
+Persistent inflammation results in fibrosis (formation of scar-like fibrous tissue), poor digestion and absorption may also result.

 Clinical signs vary depending on the region affected and may include:

-- Complete blood count.
+Complete blood count.
 Most cases will reveal a normal CBC but some cats may have become anemic.
-Higher numbers of white blood cells may be observed.
+There may be an increase in white blood cells.

-- A fecal examination should be performed to evaluate for worms and Giardia.
+Fecal examination to evaluate for worms and Giardia.

 As pancreatitis can run concurrently with IBD, your veterinarian may also wish to run one (or more) of the following tests;

-- A highly digestible, low-fat diet containing a novel protein should be instituted.
+A highly digestible, low-fat diet containing a novel protein.

-- Corticosteroids - Prednisone is the drug of choice (as well as dietary therapy) for all types of IBD.
+Corticosteroids – Prednisone is the drug of choice (as well as dietary therapy) for all types of inflammatory bowel disease.
 These drugs have anti-inflammatory and immunosuppressive properties.

-- Other immunosuppressive drugs which may be useful in some cases of IBD.
-Azathioprine is one such drug but may have side effects and is therefore only used in refractive (unresponsive to diet and corticosteroids) IBD.
+Other immunosuppressive drugs which may be useful in some cases of IBD.
+Azathioprine is one such drug but there can be side effects, it is therefore only used in refractive (unresponsive to diet and corticosteroids) IBD.
 Cats on this drug should have a CBC every week for the first month and every 2-3 weeks while the cat is on the drug.

 Sulfasalazine is the drug of choice for lymphatic-plasmacytic colitis.